Former Railwayman and Machinist Appeals to Ex-Colleagues to Help Investigation

 Peter believes that he came into contact with asbestos while working for British Rail, being based at their Hill House Locomotive Depot in Huddersfield, for David Brown’s Tractors Limited and for Coastal Limited, formerly at Red Doors Lane, Huddersfield.

-The 78 year old has now instructed specialist industrial disease lawyers at Hodge Jones & Allen LLP who are hoping his ex-workmates can help piece together where he was exposed to asbestos and whether more could have been done to protect him.
+The 78 year old has now instructed specialist asbestos and mesothelioma compensation lawyers at Hodge Jones & Allen who are hoping his ex-workmates can help piece together where he was exposed to asbestos and whether more could have been done to protect him.

 Peter worked for British Rail at Hill House Locomotive Department, Huddersfield between 1953 – 55 and 1957 – 63.
 He was initially employed as a cleaner, then a pass cleaner before qualifying as a fireman.
 Peter’s job was to help prepare locomotives and then to stay on the footplate, shovelling coal into the fire and checking pressure gauges during trips around the north of England.
 There was lagging inside the cab and on steam pipes on the footplate which Peter believes was made of asbestos.